Shutdown ended April 30

 About This Site

-This site is an independent, non-partisan resource built to help the public understand U.S. federal government shutdowns — what they are, why they happen, and how they affect daily life.
-It combines live status updates with historical context so that you can see both what is happening today and how it compares to past shutdowns.
+This is an independent, non-partisan public resource for following U.S. federal government shutdowns.
+It combines live status, congressional action, agency impacts, and historical context so readers can see what is happening now, what it means in practice, and how it compares with past shutdowns.

 This project is not affiliated with any government agency or political party.
 It is maintained as a public educational tool to make complex budget procedures more transparent and accessible.